hadujeluk/Cookbook-companion/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-If you have any questions, suggestions, or issues regarding the Recipe App, please feel free to contact us at [your-email@example.com](mailto:your-email@example.com).
+For any inquiries suggestions or feedback reach out to us through the contacts provided in the app.